Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a bit of pork rind or butter)
 **Duration:** 1 minute

-Slick grease covers the ground in a 10-foot square centered on a point within range and turns it into difficult terrain for the duration.
+Nonflammable grease covers the ground in a 10-foot square centered on a point within range and turns it into Difficult Terrain for the duration.

 When the grease appears, each creature standing in its area must succeed on a Dexterity :d20-save: **Saving Throw** or fall prone.
 A creature that enters the area or ends its turn there must also succeed on a Dexterity :d20-save: **Saving Throw** or fall prone.

 ### Guiding Bolt

 *1st-level Evocation*

 **Casting Time:** :rsc-action: **Action**